-There is not a required text for this course; however, there are 2 optional books that you may reference: International Marketing, 14th edition, by Cateora, Gilly, and Graham and published by McGraw-Hill, 2009 and Global Marketing, 4th edition by Svend Hollensen and published by Prentice Hall in 2007.
+We will use the new book by Paul Temporal, Islamic Branding and Marketing, Wiley Press, June, 2011 as our text.
+This book is really a practical guide to increase your understanding and awareness of the Muslim market.
+There are also 2 optional books that you may reference: International Marketing, 14th edition, by Cateora, Gilly, and Graham and published by McGraw-Hill, 2009 and Global Marketing, 4th edition by Svend Hollensen and published by Prentice Hall in 2007.